blahosyl/dinner-party/README.md

 ### Dish selection screen

-This shows the the available dishes in an alphabetized list.
+This shows the available dishes in an alphabetized list.
 The user can choose a dish by selecting the corresponding number.

 ![Showing the list of dishes, alphabetized](assets/readme-pics/flow-feature-screens/dish-selection-start.png)